 From the village square, a little alley sits between the two pubs, leading to the gate which opens into the courtyard of Ford Barn and Ford Byre giving guests private parking for one car.
 The owners live in Ford Byre and are on hand should you wish, to help you make the most of your stay, whilst being respectful of your privacy.

 The whole house is tastefully furnished with delightful touches along with an impressive collection of original art adorning the walls

-You step into a good size hallway, off which lie the sitting room, the downstairs WC, along with opening into the kitchen and utility room.
-Well appointed with all mod cons, you will be able to prepare your favourite Jamie dish, and in summer spill out into the garden for alfresco dining.
+You step into a good size hallway, off which lies the sitting room, the downstairs WC, along with opening into the kitchen and utility room.
+Well-appointed with all mod cons, you will be able to prepare your favourite Jamie dish, and in summer spill out into the garden for alfresco dining.

 The sitting room has large glazed windows looking out onto the front courtyard.
 To one end there are comfy sofas and an armchair, perfect for relaxing or taking in a movie on the wide screen TV, and to the other a fine dining table set for six.

 Bedrooms & Bathrooms